dvansoye/prompt-portfolio/performMentalModelAnalysis.prompt.md

 ---

 Instructions to User:
-1. Upload the prompt-portfolio Github repository,
+1. Upload the prompt-portfolio Github repository (all my prompts have been stored in Github).
-2. Upload the Mentale Modelle folder (as code)
+2. Upload the Mentale Modelle folder (as code).
 3. Upload the document (or documents) to analyze.
 4. Type performMentalModelAnalysis.prompt.md as the prompt.